Hello & Welcome!

 - Life, Spirit, Flow (Gill: a life-giving organ for breathing underwater).

-My name informed my being from a very young age, so it’s no surprise that my 20+ years of worldwide work, travel, and service has culminated in what I offer and share today: Sacred Arts Medicine.
+My name informed my being from a very young age, so it’s no surprise that my 20+ years of worldwide work, travel, and service has culminated in what I offer and share today: Terra Energy Arts Medicine.

 As an Ecotherapy, Expressive Art and Energy-Medicine practitioner, my intention is to support and engage the naturally creative aspects of the human experience through transformational moments and playful practices.